AvneeshSarwate/browser_drawn_projections/src/sketches/sonar_sketch/javascriptLivecoding.md

               => p3 0.6 0.7`, ctx, some_uuid_2)
 await runLine(`debug1 : seg 1 : s_tr 3 : str 1 : q 1`, ctx, some_uuid_3)
 ```
-where ctx is the TimeContext instance from the parent that controls timing
+where ctx is the TimeContext instance from the parent that controls timing.

-The text that actually gets written into the editor will be slightly different. it will be
+The text that actually gets written into the editor by the user will be slightly different. it will be

 (this is the "input time version" of the code)
 ```javascript